Leica SL vs Pentax K-1

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the SL and the K-1 have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the K-1 was followed by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.

 So how do things add up?
 Is the Leica SL better than the Pentax K-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.